KauzClay/docs-tap/supply-chain/development/tutorials/deploy-your-first-workload.hbs.md

         packageDomain: "tanzu.vmware.com"
     ```

-   > **Caution** The beta version of the Tanzu Supply Chain does not support platform engineer-level
+   > **Caution** The beta version of Tanzu Supply Chain does not support platform engineer-level
    > overrides and defaults.
-Therefore, the `Workload` generate command also shows the entries that
+Therefore, the `workload generate` command also shows the entries that
    > a platform engineer is supposed to set, such as the registry details.
    >
    > When the overrides feature is available, a platform engineer can set platform-level values, such
    > as the registry details.
-These entries are not part of the `generate` command output because that
+These entries are not part of the `workload generate` command output
-   > is something a platform engineer does not want a developer to override.
+   > because that is something a platform engineer does not want a developer to override.
    >
    > This causes a much smaller `Workload` specification that only has values that a developer can
    > provide for the `SupplyChain`.
-This helps to keep the platform engineering role and the developer
+This helps to keep the platform engineering role and the
-   > role separate.
+   > developer role separate.

 1. Use the `tanzu workload apply` command to apply your `AppBuildV1` workload to the cluster.
 If
    your workload YAML file is not named `workload.yaml`, use the `-f` flag to point to it.